Rodolfo Castro Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 10th in the league with a collective 9.3 strikeouts per nine innings.
+- The Cardinals pitching staff ranks 10th in MLB with a collective 9.2 strikeouts per nine innings.

-- The Cardinals have a 4.89 team ERA that ranks 21st among all MLB pitching staffs.
+- The Cardinals have a 4.54 team ERA that ranks 14th across all league pitching staffs.

-- Cardinals pitchers combine to rank 16th in baseball in home runs given up (15 total, 1.2 per game).
+- Cardinals pitchers combine to rank 11th in baseball in home runs surrendered (15 total, 1.1 per game).

-- Woodford (0-2) makes the start for the Cardinals, his third of the season.
+- Matz (0-2) gets the starting nod for the Cardinals, his third this season.

-- His last appearance came on Sunday against the Milwaukee Brewers, when the righty threw 4 2/3 innings, surrendering three earned runs while giving up six hits.
+- In his last time out on Tuesday, the left-hander tossed 5 2/3 innings against the Colorado Rockies, allowing six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.